 I started 2017 vowing to get my skin in shape for my August wedding.
 I’m happy to say that I had it in a good place for the big day—I really tried everything.
 I had invasive hormone tests, went back on the pill, switched my skincare to all-natural, and altered my diet before I found the two treatments that finally had my skin back on track.

 I’d always been intrigued by Chinese and herbal medicine, and discovered a brand called Zilch—a natural treatment designed to clear adult acne.
-I started the treatment in March this year.
+I started the treatment in March 2017.
 Four tablets in the morning, four in the evening—not easy if you don’t like taking tablets.
 I felt nauseous for the first week, but stuck with it.
 By the second week, the inflammation had reduced and the painful lumps felt smaller.

 I was seeing results for the first time in a year—but part of me wanted to know why the acne was there in the first place—to ensure it never comes back.